theislab/scarches/docs/index.rst

 What is scArches?
 -------------------------------
 scArches allows analysis of your single-cell query data by integrating it into a reference atlas.
-To map your data you need an integrated atlas using one of the reference building methods for deifferent applications that are supported by scArches whcih are , inlcuding:
+To map your data you need an integrated atlas using one of the reference building methods for different applications that are supported by scArches which are, including: